 What Is Barrett’s Esophagus?

 The esophagus is a muscular tube that carries food, liquids and saliva from your mouth to your stomach.
-In Barrett’s esophagus, also called Barrett’s syndrome or Barrett’s disease, the lining of the esophagus changes into tissue that is similar to the tissue of the small intestine.
+In Barrett’s esophagus, also called Barrett’s syndrome or Barrett’s disease, the lining of the esophagus becomes damaged by acid reflux.

-The cause of Barrett’s esophagus isn’t completely known, but it is suspected that long-term gastroesophageal reflux disease (GERD) contributes to the changes in the lining of the esophagus.
-Only a small number of people with GERD develop Barrett’s esophagus, and individuals who don’t have GERD can still get the disease.
+The cause of Barrett’s esophagus is not completely known, but it's suspected that long-term gastroesophageal reflux disease (GERD) contributes to the changes in the lining of the esophagus.
+Only a small number of people with GERD develop Barrett’s esophagus, and individuals who do not have GERD can still get the disease.

-There are three types of dysplasia in Barrett’s esophagus:
+There are 3 types of dysplasia in Barrett’s esophagus:

 No dysplasia – Barrett’s esophagus is present, but no precancerous cells were found.
 Individuals with this diagnosis have no risk of esophageal cancer.